Fort Saint Michael: Construction and history

-The fort was extended to a fortified city named Senglea by Grand Master Claude de la Sengle during the Knights' preparations for the anticipated Great Siege of Malta.
+Fort Saint Michael was extended to a fortified city named Senglea by Grand Master Claude de la Sengle during the Knights' preparations for the anticipated Great Siege of Malta.
 The siege eventually came in 1565, and St Michael was one of three forts defending the Knights stronghold in Grand Harbour, along with Fort St Angelo and Fort St Elmo.
 The latter fell, but Fort St Michael and Fort St Angelo both withstood the siege.
-Fort St Michael was severely damaged, as it had been the scene of some of the most desperate fighting of the siege.
+Fort St Michael was severely damaged, as it had been the scene of some of the most desperate fighting and bombardment of the siege.
 It withstood 10 assaults from the Ottoman attackers.

 The fortifications of Senglea was rebuilt after the siege, and the redevelopment continued until 1581.
 Fort St. Michael was converted to a cavalier, consisting of a tower with a casemated interior, which had a terrace platform with ten embrasures.

 In 1687, Don Carlos de Grunenbergh visited the fort and recommended the addition of a faussebraye.
 He decided to finance the expenses himself.